31 May Purchasing a Vehicle through your business

-The assessable van benefit if it is used regularly for private use is £3,000 and the relevant fuel benefit is £564.
+The assessable van benefit, if it is used regularly for private use, is £3,000 and the relevant fuel benefit is £564.
 Where there is an “insignificant” level of private use HMRC acknowledge that there is no benefit arising and these amounts do not apply.

 Insignificant private use would be classed as, for example, calling at the dentist on the way home from an assignment.
 Using a van to do the weekly shopping would not qualify as insignificant private use.
-If there is an insignificant level of private use clearly there are substantial tax benefits in utilising a company van compared to a vehicle with high CO2 emissions.
+If there is an insignificant level of private use clearly.
+Then there are substantial tax benefits in utilising a company van compared to a vehicle with high CO2 emissions.

 Purchasing a motorcycle through your company